martkist/freech-core/README.md

 ## Release Builds

-Run `build.sh` in `docker/builds` to produce Unix and Windows release builds.
+Run `FREECH_TAG=v0.9.35 ./build.sh` in `releases` to produce macOS, Unix and Windows release builds.
 This replaces the legacy `gitian` build process until we can migrate to `Guix`.

-`macOS` builds are currently still manual.
+Release builds use the Bitcoin `depends` infrastructure to build dependencies, and can be updated with the Bitcoin equivalents as needed.

 ## Freech Server